TroyLaPolice/European-Neolithic-Expansion/README.md

 **2) Installation**

-Instructions- Once SLiM framework is installed the code from LaPolice et al., (provided in this repositiory) can be downloaded and imediately run standalone in the GUI or on a computing cluster.
+Instructions- Once SLiM framework is installed following SLiM instructions, the code from LaPolice et al., (provided in this repositiory) can be downloaded and imediately run standalone in the GUI or on a computing cluster.
 Installation instuctions for SLiM can be found on its respective website (see citation below).

 **3) Demonstation**